smmckay/quex-mirror/doc/source/03-modes/matching/pattern-action-pairs.rst

 In the case of *keywords* it is rational to choose the according token identifier as something derived from the keyword it self.
 For example the keyword 'while' might be reported as `QUEX_TKN_WHILE`.
-For such cases, an ever more concise description than `abridgement` can be used, namely the `keyword_list`.
+For such cases, an ever more concise description than `brief` can be used, namely the `keywords`.
 For example the following specification

 .. code-block:: cpp